-A senior at the Massachusetts Institute of Technology, Maya is graduating with dual degrees in mathematics and computer science, and a minor in music.
-She will pursue a PhD at Stanford University in mathematics.
+As an undergraduate at the Massachusetts Institute of Technology, Maya earned dual degrees in mathematics and computer science and a minor in music.

 In summer 2019, Maya conducted research at the Duluth Research Experience for Undergraduates, where she resolved multiple open problems concerning valid hook configurations.
 She plans to further pursue combinatorics in her graduate research.